nklabs/matlib/README.md

 For big-endian, notice that if you use Verilator for linting or simulation, the warning for use of ascending ranges should be suppressed.

-Either way, an element of the matrix can be accessed like this:
+Either way (big-endian or little-endian), an element of the matrix can be accessed like this:

 ~~~verilog
  z = A[2][3]; // Read element from row 2, column 3.